Brensley/WVD-CI-CD/crossplane-bcp/README.md

 ### Extracting the kubeconfig

-Use your cloud provider's CLI to fetch credentials and create a kubeconfig file.
-Example commands include:
+Use your cloud provider's CLI, for example `aws eks update-kubeconfig --name <cluster>`, to fetch credentials and create a kubeconfig file.

 ```bash
 aws eks update-kubeconfig --name <cluster>